tejaswininakirekanti/Final_Project_CheckPoint_1/README.md

 pip3 install nlpaug
 pip3 install datasets
 ```
 You can copy and paste the above command in your terminal to create the environment.
+Make sure to change the model name and logging_path for each model.
 ## Pre-training
 ```
 bash scripts/pretrain.sh